If you’re setting up a brick-and-mortar establishment, there are several things to consider to make it a success.

 |Workers’ Compensation||Approximately $1,400 annually|

 While all these costs add up, if you combine your storefront with a strong online presence — even if customers cannot make purchases through your website — you can create a lasting business.

 If you choose to open a traditional storefront because you strongly believe your business needs a physical presence, you may be shocked by some of the above estimates.
 Starting a business with a real-world location, whether a warehouse or retail front, can appear imposing at first glance.
 There are some other methods for creating a physical presence in the world that still require financial investment upfront, but may cost less.

 - Kiosks, which can be placed in areas with high foot traffic, increasing the chance that a passerby will make an impulse buy.

 - Farmer’s market stalls, which can even benefit non-food businesses like jewelry or pottery artisans.

 - Mobile rental units, which can house a small amount of merchandise and park in a different location for greater visibility.

 - Popup shops, allowing groups of small business owners to sell their wares together for much lower rent.

-These options are lower cost than classic storefronts, but they must still be professional in appearance and customer experience.
+These options are lower cost than classic storefronts, but they must still be professional in appearance and support a great customer experience.
 That requires investing in the creation of an appealing space, which can bring customers in and make them want to come back.

-These recommendations are all great, but if you are just starting out, there are some smaller, more consistent methods you can use to improve shoppers’ mood and experience.
+These recommendations are all great, but if you are just starting out, there are some smaller, more consistent methods you can use to improve shoppers’ moods and experiences.